The Reactive Synthesis Competition (SYNTCOMP): 2018-2021: Setup, Rules, and Execution

 \subsubsection{Specification formats}

 We now briefly touch on the encoding used by the competition to represent the input for the safety, parity, and LTL tracks. \begin{description} \item[Safety specifications.]
-To represent deterministic automata with a safety acceptance condition, we use an extended version of the AIGER format~\citep{aiger}.
+To represent (the transition relation of a) deterministic automata with a safety acceptance condition, we use And-Inverter Graphs (AIGs).
+In turn, to encode AIGs, we use an extended version of the AIGER format~\citep{aiger}.
 The latter is the standard format in the hardware model checking competition~\citep{hwmcc}.
 The main reason that the basic format has to be extended is to allow for the partitioning of the alphabet into $I$ and $O$~\citep{DBLP:journals/corr/Jacobs14}. \item[Parity specifications.]
 For automata with a parity acceptance condition, we use an extended version of the Hanoi Omega-Automata (HOA) format~\citep{DBLP:conf/cav/BabiakBDKKM0S15}.
 The HOA format is a flexible exchange format for infinite-word automata.
 Just like the AIGER format, extending it is necessary to be able to include the partitioning of alphabet into $I$ and $O$~\citep{DBLP:journals/corr/abs-1912-05793}. \item[LTL specifications.]
-Finally, to represent LTL specifications we use the Temporal Logic Synthesis Format (TLSF)~\citep{tlsf}.
-TLSF allows to define \emph{families} of LTL specifications via parameters.
-Additionally, it allows to use high level constructs, such as sets and functions, to provide a compact and human-readable representation. \end{description}
+Finally, to represent LTL specifications we use the Temporal Logic Synthesis Format (TLSF)~\citep{tlsf}. \revtwo{1.d}{TLSF allows to define \emph{families} of LTL specifications via parameters.} Additionally, it allows to use high level constructs, such as sets and functions, to provide a compact and human-readable representation. \end{description}